-Whether you need a spot for a long awaited catch-up or a romantic outdoor date, the humble picnic is a summer staple.
+Whether you're catching up with friends or on a romantic outdoor date, the humble picnic is a spring staple.
 Roll out your picnic rug at Melbourne's most beautiful parks and gardens.

 Queen Victoria Gardens